eye-division/alunward/_gallery/drawings.md

   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
 ---
-This series of shadow drawings was prompted by the search for narrative in previous abstract works.
-Soon afterwards I came across <strong>Adalbert von Chamisso's</strong>, the author of <em>Peter Schlemihls wundersame Geschichte</em>, 1814, or <a href="http://www.gutenberg.org/etext/5339" title="Read the text on Project Gutenberg">The Man Who Sold His Shadow</a>, a popular children's tale even today.
-A year later Chamisso travelled as naturalist on the Rurik Expedition to discover a north-east passage in the Bering Straits.
-His tale of the shadow can be read as a reflection of his own feelings of dislocation and homelessness as a Frenchman by birth living on German soil.
-He was a poet of the Romantic movement who spent his life as a naturalist in the pursuit of truth in science.
+A series of shadow drawings hunting for a narrative in abstract works.
+I came across <strong>Adalbert von Chamisso's</strong> <a href="https://www.gutenberg.org/etext/5339" title="Read the text on Project Gutenberg">The Man Who Sold His Shadow</a> (<em>Peter Schlemihls wundersame Geschichte</em>, 1814).
+A year later Chamisso travelled as naturalist on the Rurik Expedition to hunt for a north-east passage in the Bering Straits.
+His tale of the shadow can be read as a reflection of his own feelings of dislocation and homelessness as a Frenchman living on German soil.
+He was a poet of the Romantic movement who spent his life as a naturalist in the pursuit of truth in science. <a href="/shadow-me/">These shadow drawings developed into a seven minute animated film.</a>